Canberra, Australian Capital Territory, Australia: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types I. It's important that you choose the necessary kind.
-Most adapters currently sold are simply plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types I. Be sure to pick the right kind.
+A lot of adapters on sale are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

 Power bank for devices